basecamp/kamal/README.md

 # MRSK

-MRSK deploys Rails apps in containers to servers running Docker with zero downtime.
+MRSK deploys web apps in containers to servers running Docker with zero downtime.
 It uses the dynamic reverse-proxy Traefik to hold requests while the new application container is started and the old one is stopped.
 It works seamlessly across multiple hosts, using SSHKit to execute commands.

 ## Installation

 Install MRSK globally with `gem install mrsk`.
-Then, inside your app directory, run `mrsk install`.
+Then, inside your app directory, run `mrsk init` (or `mrsk init --bundle` within Rails apps where you want a bin/mrsk binstub).
 Now edit the new file `config/deploy.yml`.
 It could look as simple as this:

 ```yaml
 service: hey